MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-troubleshoot-mode.md

    > The **Turn on troubleshooting mode** option is available on all devices, even if the device does not meet the prerequisites for troubleshooting mode.

 3. Read the information displayed on the pane and once you're ready, select **Submit** to confirm that you want to turn on troubleshooting mode for that device.
 4. You'll see *It might take a few minutes for the change to take effect* text being displayed.
-During this time, when you click on the ellipses again, you'll see the **Turn On Troubleshooting mode is pending** option grayed-out.
+During this time, when you select the ellipses again, you'll see the **Turn On Troubleshooting mode is pending** option grayed-out.
 5. Once complete, the device page shows that the device is now in troubleshooting mode.

      If the end-user is logged-in on the macOS device, they'll see the following text: